 This is a common question that I am asked again and again.
-Your driver’s license will not be examined, retrieved, or investigated by the IRS in any way.
-The IRS has mountains of work to do, and contacting Alachua County Florida to determine if your license is valid there when they suspect you may live in Virginia now is just not going to happen.
+Your driver’s license will, under normal circumstances, not be examined, retrieved, or investigated by the IRS or any state when filing your returns.
+The IRS has mountains of work to do, and contacting Alachua County Florida to determine if your license is valid is just not going to happen during a routine tax filing.
 There simply are not enough government resources for this sort of thing.

-If you are concerned about being caught evading tax laws, your driver’s license should be the least of your worries.
-Make sure to have your license, but if the IRS asks you to substantiate that you live in FL and if all your banking activity is done at the Wells Fargo in Bethesda, Maryland, then the registration of your driver’s license may not be too helpful.
+Make sure to have your license, but if the state asks you to substantiate that you live in FL and if all your banking activity is done at the Wells Fargo in Bethesda, Maryland, then the registration of your driver’s license may not be too helpful.
 Make sure to have a lease signed where you plan on filing and have other corroborating evidence if you feel that it may be an issue.

 This article was updated now due to Covid & the thousands of people working remotely.
 We have clients in all 50 states and specialize in multi-state returns.
 We will make sure you do not double pay on state taxes.
 Feel free to contact us at email@example.com and we can schedule a consultation for you.